datacabinet/datacabinet.github.io/README.md

 You have two directories in DataCabinet:
 * /mnt/ebs/&lt;your email&gt; directory] - your personal directory which is not seen by others.
 * /mnt/nfs/&lt;your email&gt; directory] - general directory where all users have access to projects and files.
 You can configure access rights to the projects and files using Unix file permissions.

+## NBGrader

+NBGrader (http://nbgrader.readthedocs.io/en/stable/) works in a hassle free way with DataCabinet.
+Using NBGrader and DataCabinet, it is easy to distribute complex assignments with multiple dependencies to a large community of students.
+<span style="color:red">**Marketing/Landing Page: http://datacabinet.info **</span>